Brentophillips/Drafts/Elements-Attributes.md

 * [sign-up]() to join the community's workspace on Slack and follow this project's Slack channel
 * "Watch" this repository on GitHub
 * Fork this repository, commit and push some changes ([tutorial](https://www.freecodecamp.org/news/a-simple-git-guide-and-cheat-sheet-for-open-source-contributors/) for beginners) and/or add some issues
+* Or contribute via adding content to this project's Google Doc pinned on it's Slack channel

 ### Tasks